FarnamAdelkhani/FarnamAdelkhani/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... a C++ DSP lib and RealSense Comp Vision project.
+- 🔭 I’m currently working on ... autonomous vehicle and automation stuff
-- 🌱 I’m currently learning ...
-OpenCV and CUDA
-- 👯 I’m looking to collaborate on ...
-Fun projects! :grin:
+- 👯 I’m looking to collaborate on ... startup ideas
 - 📫 Reach out to me via: ...
-[Linkedin](https://www.linkedin.com/in/farnamadelkhani/)
+[Linkedin](https://www.linkedin.com/in/farnamadelkhani/) or email.
 --